sunirvelvet/Velnet-Track-anyone/README.md

 # Velnet-Track-anyone
-Track anyones location with there phone number, find out there carrier and more deep data about the target
+Track anyone's location with their phone number, find out their carrier and more deep data about the target

+Goal: Track any phone's real-time location with just a phone number.

+Bigger Goal: Get as much data as possible of the target with a small amount of data.